RevolutionPrep/best_practices/README.md

 <a name='dry'>
 ## Don't repeat yourself
-* If you find yourself using the same code over and over, refractor it into a method.
+* If you find yourself using the same code over and over, refactor it into a method or object.
+  * Ruby is designed for objects.
+Having many small objects with unique responsibilities is how it is intended to be used.
+  * Do not be afraid to create plain-old Ruby objects.
+These are the most powerful tools Ruby gives you to solve problems.
-* If you find yourself finding objects using the same complex logic over and over, make a scope.
+* If you find yourself finding objects using the same complex querying logic over and over, make a scope.
   * This is one of the core design principles of Rails, so Rails makes this fairly easy to follow.

 <a name='blnodb'>